When Jeremiah falls, they get up right away, go back to what he was doing, and try again. When Jasmine falls, they sit, cry, and refuse to try again.

 Resources

-- Building Resilience in Troubled Times: A Guide for Parents by Center for Study of Social Policy)
+- Building Resilience in Troubled Times: A Guide for Parents by the Center for the Study of Social Policy)